martinmimigames/little-file-explorer/README.md

 To build apk, you need a keystore file and a keystore.properties file:

 - `keystore.properties`:
-  Place on the parent folder of the project.
+  Place on the root directory of the project.

 - `keystore file`:
   To sign the apk when building.